hyphacoop/handbook/Hypha-Worker-Co-operative/governance-structure.md

 * Must meet once a quarter
 * Represent the interests of membership
-* Establish the mission for each practice area and make recommendations for its growth and development
-* Prioritize and evaluate decisions to be taken by practice area leads
+* Prioritize and evaluate decisions to be taken by high responsibility members
-* Allocate resources based on data provided by practice leads, e.g. approval of practice area budgets and working group mandates and strategies
+* Allocate resources based on data provided by high responsibility members, e.g. approval of budgets and working group mandates and strategies
 * Make recommendations on the scope of work for each working group
 * Review labour practices to identify any shortcomings in our competitiveness as an employer
 * Facilitate access and deals between the Co-operative and external parties